ppy/osu-wiki/wiki/Skinning/en.md

 Skinning is one of the fundamentals of all _osu!_ game modes.
 It enables users to derive from the original skinning elements to create their own!

-Over the years of _osu!_, skinning have changed dramatically in style.
+Over the years of _osu!_, skinning has changed dramatically in style.
 There are various ways that you can skin _osu!_

-Skins vary from for-fun to a central theme (e.g. anime or group of people) to those that are nigh impossible to play with (e.g. [Konata Skin](https://osu.ppy.sh/forum/t/45689)).
+Skins vary from for-fun to a central theme (e.g. anime or group of people) to those that are nigh impossible to play with (e.g. oversized hitbursts, invisible followpoints, ).
-Another type of skin are "pro" skins, where they maximize play field visibility and minimize visual obtrusions (e.g. replacing combobursts and hitbursts with blank images).
+Another type of skin are _pro_ skins, where they maximize play field visibility and minimize visual obtrusions (e.g. replacing hitbursts with blank images).

 ## Tutorial